ID1010TERROR/Logic-Study/Logic.md

 >  If Jay gets bad grades, he won't get to do his job

 >  If Jay doesn't study, he won't get to do his job

+##Disjunctive Syllogism
+This valid argument form (AKA Modus Tollendo Ponens, AKA process of elimination) is a syllogism having a disjunctive statement (using an OR(or XOR) operator) for one of its premises.

+1. P v Q
+2. ~P
+3. ∴ Q

+> Either your an asshole or you're just hungry.

+> You're not hungry

+> Therefore you're just an asshole (It is also possible that you're both)

 ##Conjunctive Addition